Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/backup-and-restore-klipper-configuration-files.md

 ## Backup
 <hr>

-- Make sure you have followed this <a href="../../helper-script/helper-script-installation">Helper Script Installation</a> section before.
+- Make sure you have followed this <a href="../../helper-script/helper-script-installation">Install Helper Script</a> section before.

 - In the script, enter in `[Backup & Restore] Menu` by typing ++"4"++ , validate with ++"Enter"++ and select `Backup Klipper configuration files`: